greeneley/greeneley/README.md

 - 👋 Hi, I’m @greeneley
 - 👀 I’m interested in researching the Machine Learning application
-- 🌱 I’m currently building a personal blog
+- 🌱 I’m currently building a personal blog (done: mathley.me)

 <!---
 greeneley/greeneley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.